-7 Often-Overlooked Elements Your App Marketing Video Must Have
+7 Overlooked Must-Have Elements for App Marketing Video

 Today, we’re delighted to publish this guest post written by Hugh Kimura, Inbound Marketing Manager at Apptamin.
 App previews, or video promo, are nowadays essential in any App Store Optimization strategy.
 In this article, Hugh outlines 7 elements that are crucial to include in your app marketing video.